uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * A single webserver plus a single database
     * Serves and stores everything needed for the entire app
     * Doesn't rely on additional web servers
-    * Can connect to other nodes to exchange posts, likes, comments, follow requests...
+    * Can connect to other nodes to exchange entries, likes, comments, follow requests...
-    * Keeps track of the identities, posts, likes, comments, etc. of its authors
+    * Keeps track of the identities, entries, likes, comments, etc. of its authors
 * Author
-    * Makes posts
+    * Makes entries
     * Following other authors
     * Can have followers
     * Makes friends
-    * Likes posts
+    * Likes entries
-    * Comments on posts
+    * Comments on entries
     * A generally nice person
     * Can register with the admins approval
     * Can find other authors by using the public timeline
 * Local Node
-    * The node that an author is signed up for and uses to manage their posts, likes, comments, and profile.
+    * The node that an author is signed up for and uses to manage their entries, likes, comments, and profile.
 * Remote Node
     * Any node that isn't the author's local node.
 * Local Author